AnneFischer/cocoon-project/README.md

 ## Step 2: Evaluation

 The final trained models are provided in the `trained_models` folder.
 The final models are evaluated on the test set and performance is given in terms of AUC and AP.
-The optimal hyperparameters are provided in the `best_params.json` file and the optional_model part (when EHG data and clinical data are combined) has to be put in the optional_model_dict and bidirectional_lstm_dict, which are placed at the top of the `evaluation.py` file.
+The optimal hyperparameters are provided in the `best_params.json` file and the optional_model part (when EHG data and clinical data are combined) has to be put in the `optional_model_dict` and `bidirectional_lstm_dict`, which are placed at the top of the `evaluation.py` file.
 The name of your final model has to be specified in the `final_models.json` file.

 Usage: